Have you ever woken up and noticed dark shadows under your eyes staring back at you from the mirror?

 - Sun overexposure – too much sun can cause your body to produce an excess of melanin, the pigment that provides your skin with colour.
 Too much sun — particularly for your eyes — can cause pigmentation in the surrounding skin to darken and thus cause dark under eyes.

 - Genetics – sadly, sometimes dark eye circles and puffiness can just be genetic.

-The good news is there are a number of treatments that you can carry out at home to help the problem, including:
+The good news is there are a number of treatments against dark under eyes that you can carry out at home to help the problem, including:

 - Elevate your head – ensure you have enough pillows in bed so that your head is adequately elevated and prevents fluid from building up around your eyes, which can prevent dark bags under your eyes.

 - Cold compress – applying a cold compress can reduce swelling and shrink the blood vessels under the eyes, helping eyes to look less puffy and dark bags under the eyes to appear less dominantly.